Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!šŸ¤˜

 I’ve been fluctuating between as little as $1,000 a month up to $6,000 a month for four years now, and I’m tired of the insecurity of relying on clients’ businesses.
 There are too many factors out of my control.

 Also, the nature of most services is that they are customized to each client, so every new client takes a tremendous amount of onboarding.
-Despite my highly systematized workflows, I inevitably spend a lot of time catering to the needs of individual clients.

 My guess is that many other self-employed freelancers feel the same, so this plan is for you, too.